FabricGenomics/business-rules/README.md

 You define all the available variables for a certain kind of object in your code, and then later dynamically set the conditions and thresholds for those.

+**Update 9/2018 EF:** Rule variables now allow for function parameters.
+This allows for passing a parameter from the JSON object to the functions.
+Example of usage in `month_equals()` and JSON in section 3.
+Parameter use is the same as for actions, described in section 2.

 For example:

 ```python